 While general liability insurance covers common real estate risks, it does not provide complete protection.
 Other policies to consider include:

 Commercial auto insurance: This policy covers vehicles owned by your business.
 It typically pays for accidents and damages related to theft, weather, and vandalism.

 Cyber liability insurance: This policy helps real estate businesses survive data breaches and cyberattacks.
 It can help cover client notification expenses and other associated costs.

-Errors and omissions insurance: Also called professional liability insurance, this policy can cover legal fees of lawsuits related to a real estate professional's business decisions.
+Errors and omissions insurance (E&O): Also called professional liability insurance, this policy can cover legal costs of lawsuits related to a real estate professional's business decisions.